 Flinders Ranges, South Australia

-The Flinders Ranges is known for its landscapes, and the rust-red terrain has an otherworldly feel to it.
-Other things adding to the lure of the Flinders Ranges are its fossils and its wildlife.
-“If you don’t see at least 20 emu a day, there’s something off!” says David.
+The Flinders Ranges is known for its landscapes, with a rust-red terrain that has an otherworldly feel to it, as well as its fossils and wildlife.

 - Mount Remarkable: Spend a day trekking the 14-kilometre-long Mount Remarkable Summit Hike to reach the top of the 961-metre-tall mountain.
 The view you’ll get from the top makes the long walk well worth it.